wilkesma/macroTraits/README.md

 fuzzy_trait_correlations(x, n.samples)

 Arguments:<br/>
-x         A data frame containing fuzzy traits (numeric).
+tr         A data frame containing fuzzy traits (numeric).
 Trait category and modality names should be separated by a period in the column names e.g. category.modality.
 Taxon names as row names<br/>
 n.samples The number of times to resample to fuzzy trait matrix (integer).
 Should be >>nrow(x) and preferably a very large number, e.g. 1 million)<br/>
 n.cors    The number of times to draw a sample of nrow(x) resampled trait distributions for calculating pairwise trait correlations